Arkaeriit/math-parse/README.md

 When multiple operators exist for a single operation, they all have the same precedence.

+## Invalid operations

+Some operations are invalid such as a division by zero, or a logical shift with a negative number.
+If such an operation is encountered, an error will be returned.

 ## Example program

 You can find in this repo `src/example.rs` which is a small program that uses Math-Parse to compute the mathematical expression given as command line arguments.